esteinig/sketchy/README.md

 sketchy pull
 ```

 You can set the home path to whic hthe sketches are downloaded to the default `--path ~/.sketchy`.
-Use the `--full_sketch` flag to pull the full default collections, which include higher resolutions sketches:
+Use the `--full` flag to pull the full default collections, which include higher resolutions sketches:

 ```
-sketchy pull --path ~/.sketchy --full_sketch
+sketchy pull --path ~/.sketchy --full
 ```

 Set the environmental variable `SKETCHY_PATH` to the home directory for the `sketchy list` and `sketchy run` tasks to discover databases automatically.